lennyleadership/zhichang/content/docs/01 Interview Experience/25 MB Hydro Lab Tech/Interview/04_decision_making.md

 DMQ5 Describe a situation when you had to make a decision, but all the facts were not available.
 Probe: How did you make your decision?
 What was the decision?
 What did you consider?

-DMQ6 Give me an example of a difficult decision you made, when there were no policies and little supportig facts to guide you.
+DMQ6 Give me an example of a difficult decision you made, when there were no policies and little supporting facts to guide you.
 Probe: What did you consider?
 Were there any risks?
 What was the result?

+# Case #1 Fired a colleague at Testmark

+# Case #2 Stay with my Professional
+stretch to data analysis, not to far to become data analyst. move to BC, learn skills.

+# Case #3 Stand up with my Professional Standard
+Situation: AECL, ICP QC results off.
+I asked to review them.
+Their emotion was raised.
+I decided to have another tech to help them, and report to my supervisor.
+It would be easier for them to take peer opinion.